contentful/experience-builder/README.md

     mode: 'delivery'
   })

-  // 2.5 Optionally define components via useEffect useEffect(() => {
+  // 2.5 Define components via useEffect (or outside of React flow - see 1.) useEffect(() => {
     defineComponents([
       {